Hurwitzzz/ACCN-Project/final_project/Readme.txt

 7. Full implementation with different datatype
 	We tested synthesizing a design with a different datatype (see conv.h), but curiously found it to not affect the reported latency by a significant factor, so dropped it for now.
+	We did not actually benchmark or test it though, but in principle the implementation should be easily adaptable to other datatypes as we use a C define for our datatype dt which is currently set to float.
+Should others be implemented one must convert to dt after readBMP and from dt before classifyImage.

 	The latency reported on Vitis HLS is a bit weird anyways.
 It doesn't really match up with the performance we eventually got when running the benchmark on the board.